Is your home bird proof? Cockatiels should never be left in a room alone. They can go about their business

 PTFE (Polytetraflouethylene ) are lethal to birds.
 Toxicity occurs when pots are left on a hot stove and they become overheated.
 It was originally thought that cookware had to reach a

-temperature of 500 degrees Fahrenheit or 280 degrees Celsius before poisoning occurred.
+temperature of 500° Fahrenheit or 280° Celsius before poisoning occurred.

 be fatal to birds.
 Fumes start being emitted as soon as the product starts

-heating.
-"The result is the release of toxic particles into the air that cause severe damage to
+heating, resulting in the release of toxic particles into the air that cause severe

 a bird's lungs when inhaled.
-Birds are unable to clear the toxic particles by
+Birds are unable to clear toxic particles by

 exhaling or coughing and are therefore more susceptible to this type